dxaviud/dxaviud/README.md

 ### What I learned today

-- Real work is more complicated than I expected
+- Real work takes quite a lot of time to get a little bit done (at the beginning at least) and Unit Testing